 Commonly used resources include:

-• Analytics tools like Google Analytics for traffic and behavior insights
+- Analytics tools for traffic and behavior insights

-• Keyword research tools for search advertising analysis
+- Keyword research tools for search campaign planning

-These tools help standardize analysis and support informed decision-making without relying on assumptions.
+These tools and metrics help standardize analysis and support informed decision-making.

 FAQs: Common Questions Explained